Trading Settlements Senior Analyst

 Fluency in English

-Relevant degree and at least 1-3years of experience in finance or accounting
+Relevant degree and at least 2-4years of experience in finance or accounting

 General understanding of Accounts Payable and Receivable principles